-Ready is also the Founder and President of the International Consortium for Executive Development Research (ICEDR), an internationally renowned collaborative in talent management and leadership development, comprised of many of the world's leading companies and business schools.
-Professor Ready works with top management teams, helping them to mobilize their leaders to bring about large-scale change.
+Ready is also the founder and president of the International Consortium for Executive Development Research (ICEDR), an internationally renowned collaborative in talent management and leadership development comprised of many of the world's leading companies and business schools.
+Ready works with top management teams, helping them to mobilize their leaders to bring about large-scale change.
 He has led major change and leadership development initiatives for companies including: Continental AG, Ford Motor Company, Four Seasons, Hess Oil, HSBC, LG Group, PwC, Royal Bank of Canada, Samsung Group, and United Technologies Corporation.

 Effective organizational leadership means connecting the dots between vision and strategy.
 MIT Sloan Senior Lecturer Douglas Ready provides a leadership formula with game-changing results.
 Watch now.

 In theory as well as organizational practice, the discussion on organizational purpose currently seems to be en vogue.
 For many years, Doug Ready has been at the forefront of research in this field.